Neilathak/lively-smoke-35/README.md

  - Since our Web servers are going to be private network only you will need either a [Bastion host](https://en.wikipedia.org/wiki/Bastion_host) or existing IBM Cloud server to run the Ansible commands from.

-**Major Work in Progress**
- - Things not complete yet:
-    - Need to configure the `install.yml` file to create a user account that is not named Ryan.
-    - Need to put placeholder in the `install.yml` file for where you can add your specific SSH keys (and not mine).
-    - Need to create playbooks for installing Apache and configuring it to listen on private network IPs.
-    - Need to create playbook for Nginx LB config (Keepalived and floating IP are already done)